Valerie Bertinelli

 Valerie Anne Bertinelli (born April 23, 1960) is an American actress and television personality.
 She began acting as a child and made her screen debut in a 1974 episode of Apple's Way.
 She gained wide recognition for portraying Barbara Cooper Royer on the sitcom One Day at a Time (1975–1984), winning two Golden Globes for Best Supporting Actress.
 She also starred in several television films and played the titular character in the sitcom Sydney (1990).

 Bertinelli earned adult stardom with the religious drama series Touched by an Angel (2001–2003) and the sitcom Hot in Cleveland (2010–2015), netting her a SAG Award nomination.
 She received a star on the Hollywood Walk of Fame in 2012.
 She has since hosted several programs for Food Network, including the cooking shows Valerie's Home Cooking (2015–2023) and Kids Baking Championship (2015–2024).
 She won two Daytime Emmy Awards for her hosting, and signed a deal with Food Network in 2021.

-Early life
+Early life, family and education

 On April 23, 1960, Bertinelli was born in Wilmington, Delaware, to Nancy (née Carvin) and Andrew Bertinelli, a General Motors executive.
 Her father is of Italian descent and her mother of English descent.
-An older brother, Mark, died at 17 months from accidental poisoning before she was born.
+Before she was born, an older brother, Mark, died when he was 17 months old from accidental poisoning.

-Due to her father's career, the family frequently moved.
-They lived in Claymont, Delaware; Clarkston, Michigan; Shreveport, Louisiana; Oklahoma City, Oklahoma; and the Los Feliz section of Los Angeles, where Bertinelli studied acting at the Tami Lynn School of Artists.
-She attended Granada Hills High School but never earned a diploma.
 She was raised Roman Catholic.

-In 2014, she appeared on Who Do You Think You Are? and found out that she was descended from King Edward I of England.
+In 2014, she appeared on Who Do You Think You Are? and was informed that she is a descendant of King Edward I of England.

+Due to her father's career, the family frequently relocated.
+They resided in Claymont, Delaware; Clarkston, Michigan; Shreveport, Louisiana; Oklahoma City, Oklahoma; and the Los Feliz section of Los Angeles, California, where Bertinelli studied acting at the Tami Lynn School of Artists.
+She attended Granada Hills High School but did not graduate.